 Why is butter solid at room temperature ?

-Butter remains solid at room temperature because it is a saturated fat.
+Butter remains solid at room temperature because it is saturated fat.
 This means that the fat molecules have a straight carbon center, surrounded by hydrogen atoms.
 They resemble short sticks under a microscope, and this shape allows them to stack neatly, forming a solid mass.

 One thing that definitely helps: the milk solids (proteins) in butter help it thicken even more.